 Don’t Be Afraid of the Dark

 Last year, the New York Times wrote an article on the rising popularity of black houses.
-In it, designer Brian Patrick Flynn said, “We’ve gone from everybody doing things that are really safe with white or cream or dove gray….
-I think people are embracing things that may have been considered risky before and saying, ‘Let’s just go for it.'”
+In it, designer Brian Patrick Flynn said, “We’ve gone from everybody doing things that are really safe with white or cream or dove gray… I think people are embracing things that may have been considered risky before and saying, ‘Let’s just go for it.'”

-Like white and gray, black is a neutral color.
+Like white and gray, black is neutral paint color.
 It contrasts well with other materials, hues, and textures, and — like a little black dress — needs little to dress it up.
 A great front door, a succulent garden, or good lighting is all the jewelry it needs.